Skip to content

 How does this work?

-Ofsted are entirely comfortable with this.
 Most of this teaching is undertaken by self-employed teachers who have been accredited and have their work quality assured by the Derby & Derbyshire Music Partnership.

 The majority of lessons at beginner level are delivered in small groups (typically up to 4) where pupils start learning an instrument in a comfortable and confident environment, surrounded by their peers.
+This also helps spread the cost of a lesson between the pupils in the group, but one-to-one lessons are also available.

 In nearly all cases, pupils will be encouraged to undertake exams on their instruments (or voice) to gain music qualifications with recognised public examination boards.